Genus

 - Eucalyptus (Eucalyptus spp.)

 well accepted at all stages.
 They eat mainly leaves but partially also fresh and soft branches.
-It is not the food plant in the wild! - bramble (Rubus spp.)
+Contrary to what some people think, it is not the food plant in the wild! - bramble (Rubus spp.)

 quite well accepted by adults - oak (Quercus spp., Quercus ilex)